binkley/bridge/README.md

 ## Development

+- Run the `test.sh` script.
+It:
+  - Ensures the venv is used.
+  - Builds consolidated coverage across scripts.
+  - Shows a summary report.
+  - Fails if coverage is too low.
 - The `coverage` library is for building and checking test code coverage.
 It is not needed to run the script.